Labib1610/BanglaRiddleEval/README.md

 ## 📧 Contact

-For questions or issues, please open a GitHub issue or contact the authors.
+For questions or issues, please open a GitHub issue or contact the authors at msayeedi212049@bscse.uiu.ac.bd.

 ---

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details. -->
+This project is licensed under the MIT License - see the LICENSE file for details.